calendar March 2021 | updated icon October 2024 | read time 6 minute read | Topic Product Information Management

 Product title

 Think about how the opening line in a blog post is the hook; the title is the hook in a product listing.
 The title speaks volumes and is likely to encourage click-throughs, sales, or nothing at all.
-It’s the first interaction a customer has with a product and needs to be strategic.
+It’s the first interaction a customer has with a product.
+And on top of that, it's also an important ranking signal for Amazon SEO.
+That is why many sellers write long product titles as part of their product listing optimization strategy, and you should consider doing the same.
 Focus on incorporating the brand name, available quantity, key features, and the purpose of the product.

 Dos: